 “For the next four months, I will complete the training of all new staff on lab procedures and processes.
 That involves a comprehensive overview of safety protocols, equipment operation, maintenance protocols, data management standards, and quality assurance guidelines.”

-Measurable: You can measure how many new staff complete the training.
+M: You can measure how many new staff have completed the training.

 3. Leverage Automation in Lab